TobiasGleiter/nosql-databases/main/redis/operations/strings/README.md

 ## Basics

-Strings can be set different ways.
-The following is a list of the commands:

-- `SET bike:1 Deimos` (set but also replaces existing data)
+Redis strings store sequences of bytes, including text, serialized objects, and binary arrays.
+They're the simplest type of value associated with a Redis key, often used for caching, implementing counters, or performing bitwise operations.
+Here are some key commands:

+- `SET key value`: Sets a string value, replacing existing data if the key already exists.
-- `GET bike:1`(gets the value with the key bike:1)
+- `GET key`: Retrieves the value associated with a key.
-- `set bike:1 bike nx` (is the same as SET but returns nil if the key exists)
-- `set bike:1 bike xx`(the set only succeeds if the key exists)
+- `SETNX key value`: Sets a string value only if the key doesn't already exist.
-- `mset bike:1 "Deimos" bike:2 "Ares" bike:3 "Vanth"` (set multiple key-value pairs which reduces latency)
-- `mget bike:1 bike:2 bike:3` (returns an array of value)
+- `GETSET key value`: Sets a key to a new value, returning the old value.
+- `MSET key value [key value ...]`: Sets multiple key-value pairs, reducing latency.
+- `MGET key [key ...]`: Retrieves the values associated with multiple keys.

 ## Limits

-By default, a single Redis sing can be maximum of 512 MB
+A single Redis string can be a maximum of 512 MB by default.

-## Uses cases
+## Uses Cases

-Caching html fragments or pages.
+- Caching HTML fragments or pages.
+- Implementing counters for tracking events or statistics.
+- Performing bitwise operations on binary data.

 ## Performance

-Most string operations are O(1).
-Be careful when using the SUBSTR, GETRANGE, and SETRANGE commands, which can be O(n).
+Most string operations are O(1), ensuring high efficiency.
+However, operations like SUBSTR, GETRANGE, and SETRANGE can be O(n) and may impact performance with large strings.

+For alternatives, consider Redis hashes or JSON for storing structured data as serialized strings.